syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Hide-Handles-Completely-From-the-Nodes.md

 ---
 layout: post
 title: Hide Handles Completely From the Nodes Diagram | Syncfusion
-description: how to hide handles completely from the nodes
+description: how to hide handles completely from the nodes in Windows Forms Diagram control, its elements and more details.
 platform: windowsforms
 control: Diagram
 documentation: ug